 Missouri Laws on Service Dogs and Emotional Support Animals

-Missouri law allows you to bring any type of service dog to public places, but only some types of service dogs to housing.
+Missouri law allows you to bring any type of service dog to public places and rental housing, but you have to rely on federal law to assert your right to have your ESA in housing.

-Under Missouri's disability law and the federal Americans with Disabilities Act (ADA), people with disabilities may bring their service dogs to all "public accommodations," including stores, businesses, motels, restaurants, theaters, schools, and more.
-Public accommodations in Missouri must comply with both state and federal law.
-Learn below which animals qualify as service animals, which public accommodations must allow them, and rules you may need to follow with your service animal.
+Under Missouri's disability law and the federal Americans with Disabilities Act (ADA), people with disabilities can bring their service dogs to all "public accommodations," such as stores, motels, restaurants, theaters, and schools.

 What Is a Service Animal in Missouri?

-Under the ADA, a service animal is a dog that has been individually trained to perform disability-related tasks or work for a person with a disability.
-(In some cases, a miniature horse may also qualify as a service animal.)
-Examples of service animals that must be allowed into public accommodations under the ADA include:
+Under the ADA, a service animal is a dog individually trained to perform disability-related tasks or work for a person with a disability.
+(28 C.F.R. § 36.104.)
+In some cases, a miniature horse can also qualify as a service animal.
+Examples of service animals that must be admitted to public accommodations under the ADA include:

 • hearing dogs, which alert their handlers to important sounds, such as alarms, doorbells, and telephones